ids/ampstack-ui/src/views/AboutPage.md

 - Development costs are minimal due to serverless nature.

 ### Source
 The source code for the sample application is available for reference.
+[See the README files for more technical details](https://github.com/ids/ampstack-ui/blob/master/README.md).

 [ampstack-api](https://github.com/ids/ampstack-api) repo contains the Node.js Serverless Express based REST API (Lambda handler), currently deployed using __sls deploy__.